 Birches Health offers counseling and support groups.
 Individuals will work with a licensed clinician who's knowledgeable about sex addiction.
 Therapy comes via video chat, text chat, or telephone.

-You can also speak to the team at 833-483-3838 or email hello@bircheshealth.com to connect with Birches Health today.
+There are different ways to get support from Birches Health.
+You can click here to book an appointment with a licensed clinician, speak with the care coordination team at 833-483-3838 or email help@bircheshealth.com to connect with Birches Health today.

 Sex Addiction Statistics